qazbnm456/awesome-web-security/README.md

 ### Preventing

 * [js-xss](https://github.com/leizongmin/js-xss) - Sanitize untrusted HTML (to prevent XSS) with a configuration specified by a Whitelist by [@leizongmin](https://github.com/leizongmin).

+<a name="tools-proxy"></a>
+### Proxy

+* [Charles](https://www.charlesproxy.com/) - HTTP proxy / HTTP monitor / Reverse Proxy that enables a developer to view all of the HTTP and SSL / HTTPS traffic between their machine and the Internet.
+* [mitmproxy](https://github.com/mitmproxy/mitmproxy) - Interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers by [@mitmproxy](https://github.com/mitmproxy).

 <a name="tools-webshell"></a>
 ### Webshell